cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/fundamentals/_index.md

 ### Validate

 The example blueprint deploys a simple HTTP service with a static website.
 It runs locally on the {{< param cfy_manager_name >}}.
+Once the deployment process has finished running, you can view the outputs and capabilities for the deployment by navigating to the **Deployment Info** page:

+TODO: screenshot

-To access it, simply navigate to the appropriate endpoint:
+To access the web server, simply navigate to the appropriate application endpoint:

  * `http://127.0.0.1:8000` if you are using your local machine or a Docker container as the {{< param cfy_manager_name >}} machine.
  * `http://<VM IP>:8000` if you are using a VM as the {{< param cfy_manager_name >}} machine.